vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
-### Step 8 - Go to  Django Admin page at http://127.0.0.1:8000/admin
+### Step 8 - Go to  Django Admin page

+Point your browser to http://127.0.0.1:8000/admin

 <Insert Image>
-You may continue to build the application from this point on with an example [here](https://www.digitalocean.com/community/tutorials/how-to-build-a-weather-app-in-django).
+You may continue to build the application from this point on with an examplehi (https://www.digitalocean.com/community/tutorials/how-to-build-a-weather-app-in-django).

 ### Conclusion